Quadriffis/immortal-millionaire/7 - reach financial independence & retirement.md

 ## Calculating the size

-There are three money amounts we will calculate what you need to reach:
+There are three money amounts we will calculate that you need in order to reach:

 1. Survive - meet your basic needs
 2. Thrive - allow you to spend on fun